raydenlim/tp/docs/UserGuide.md

 #### 🛠️Editing a Graded Test Score: `editgradedtest`

-You can edit your student's graded test scores if there is a need to make adjustments or corrections to the initially recorded test scores.
+You can edit your student's graded test scores if you need to make adjustments or corrections to their initially recorded test scores.

 Format: `editgradedtest INDEX [ra1/READING_ASSESSMENT_1] [ra2/READING_ASSESSMENT_2] [mt/MIDTERMS] [f/FINALS]
 [pe/PRACTICALEXAM] `